 Senior officers are elected by members and lead the SSTUWA’s advocacy and lobbying processes, developing and implementing policy under the guidance of member elected union State Council and Executive.

 Promoting the benefits of properly funded and accessible public education for all is a key area of the SSTUWA’s operations.
-Our dedicated campaign team runs initiatives such as Putting Our Kids First, Tafe Works and Gonski to ensure issues which impact on all our members and on their students of all ages are kept at the forefront of the community’s mind.
+Our team runs initiatives to ensure issues which impact on our members and on students of all ages are kept at the forefront of the community’s mind.

-We have SSTUWA reps in schools across the State.
+We have SSTUWA reps in schools across the state.
 They are your first port of call for assistance.
 Reps have access to a range of support from the union experts and can often resolve local issues on the spot.
 Union reps get extensive training from the SSTUWA.
-If you want to find out more about becoming a rep please have a chat with your organiser, call the SSTUWA or visit our website.
+If you want to find out more about becoming a rep please have a chat with your organiser, call the SSTUWA or visit the Getting Organised section of our website.

-Three full-time member assist staff are supported by a team of organisers, advocates and legal advisors in offering advice to members during business hours.
-In 2015 the Member Assist team handled over 5000 phone inquiries and around 4000 emails on issues ranging from working conditions to OSH matters and grievances.
+Full-time Member Assist staff are supported by a team of organisers, advocates and legal advisors in offering advice to members during business hours.
+Each year the Member Assist team handles around 6,000 phone enquiries and about 4,000 emails on issues ranging from working conditions to WHS matters and grievances.

-The union also has specialist organisers for Leaders, Women and Occupational health and Safety, offering top class expertise and experience in these specific areas.
+The union also has specialist organisers for leaders, women and work health and safety, offering top class expertise and experience in these specific areas.